 In summer weather,—

 Morns that pass by,

 Come buy, come buy:

 Again the first two lines of this section give the impression of an expert salesman.
-What is interesting though is that fruits are seasonal and in reality these fruits should not be all ripened at the same time.
+What is interesting though is that fruits are seasonal and in reality, these fruits should not be all ripened at the same time.
 Especially in the nineteenth century when farming technology lacked the advances that we see today.
 We also see the second mention of time.
-In the opening line mornings and evenings were mentioned at that is repeated here.
+In the opening line mornings and evenings were mentioned that is repeated here.
 I think the suggestion is that time is running out to buy their fruit.
-As the poem progresses we see an increasing hint at theme of temptation and the initial stages of that are certainly prevalent here as the goblins talk up their wares.
+As the poem progresses we see an increasing hint at the theme of temptation and the initial stages of that are certainly prevalent here as the goblins talk up their wares.
 The phrase “come buy, come buy” acts as a refrain throughout this section and again you could link this to a form of temptation.

 Our grapes fresh from the vine,

 Pomegranates full and fine,

 Damsons and bilberries,

 Most of the fruits named in this section are unusual or exotic in nature.
 Once again I think this is very deliberate and helps to add to the tempting nature of them.
 These are not fruits that would have been readily available in England during that period.
 It’s not like Christina Rossetti could just pop down to her local supermarket!
 These fruits are meant to represent going against the norm, the mundane.
 It wouldn’t be much of a temptation if the Goblins were walking around yelling.
 “Come and have an apple they are dead good!”